 - Be naive enough to do things differently; anyone can do the same old stuff.

 - Is the current infrastructure adequate for a fresh approach?

-- Never let fear of getting involved stop you.
+- Never let the fear of getting involved stop you.

-Given enough good information, it becomes easier to chart possible solutions for the future of most communities.
-Good information in addition also creates a good foundation for more community opportunities.
-Many people want to just jump in with the ‘big fix’ without any consideration to the underlying circumstances, or the people who have gone before.
-This results in the “here we go again’ syndrome and community opportunities are lost.
+Given enough useful information, it becomes easier to chart possible solutions for the future of most towns and villages.
+Many want to jump in with the ‘big fix’ without any consideration to the underlying circumstances, or the people who have gone before.
+This results in the “here we go again” syndrome and community opportunities are lost.

 Community opportunities start with what you have

 It is no good just wishing and hoping that things will get better, or complaining about “if only we had …”.
 If communities are to move forward they have to take a fresh look at what community opportunities exist.
 Understand the true value (not the perceived value) of what community opportunities there are and make a start.